PageMenu/PageMenu/README.md

 // Array to keep track of controllers in page menu var controllerArray : [UIViewController] = []

 // Create variables for all view controllers you want to put in the page menu, initialize them, and add each to the controller array.
+(Can be any UIViewController subclass)
 // Make sure the title property of all view controllers is set
 // Example:
-var controller : TestViewController = TestViewController(nibName: "TestViewController", bundle: nil)
+var controller : UIViewController = UIViewController(nibName: "controllerNibName", bundle: nil)
 controller.title = "SAMPLE TITLE"
 controllerArray.append(controller)